pcgrisha/docs.carpentries.org/topic_folders/policies/coc-governance.md

 ### Incident Response Group’s roles and responsibilities

-- An Incident Response Group of a minimum of 3 people are convened for any reported incident
+- An Incident Response Group of a minimum of 3 or 5 people is convened for any reported incident.
+An odd number of people is needed to avoid ties during voting.
 - An Incident Response Group must contain at least one member who has handled a live incident as part of a previous Incident Response Group within The Carpentries CoCc or have attended a CoC training organised by CoCc/Staff
 - An Incident Response Lead is selected in the Incident Response Group to ensure accountability of the report handling and completion of all report-handling and enforcement process
 - The Incident Response Leads will create a collaborative document for each case and share with the Incident Response Group